An Evening with Chicago

 The International Trombone Association presented its 2020 Lifetime Achievement Award to James Pankow.
 The Lifetime Achievement Award recognizes people who have distinguished themselves by their contributions to the trombone profession over a long career.

 Chicago have toured every year since the beginning – they’ve never missed a year.
 The original three band members are Robert Lamm on keyboards and vocals, Lee Loughnane on trumpet and vocals and James Pankow on trombone.
-The band line-up also includes Wally Reyes, Jr. on drums, Tony Obrohta on guitar, Lou Pardini on keyboards and vocals, Ray Herrmann on sax and flute, Neil Donell on vocals, Brett Simons on bass and Ramon “Ray” Yslas on percussion.
+The band line-up also includes Wally Reyes, Jr. on drums, Tony Obrohta on guitar, Loren Gold on keyboards and vocals, Ray Herrmann on sax and flute, Neil Donell on vocals, Eric Baines on bass and Ramon “Ray” Yslas on percussion.

 From the signature sound of the Chicago horns, their iconic Vocalists, and a few dozen of ever-Classic Songs, this band’s concerts are celebrations.
-2022 will mark the band’s 55th consecutive year of touring!
+2022 marks the band’s 55th consecutive year of touring!